Why Laminar Communications is all-a-chatter about messaging app LamChat

 This is exactly why Laminar decided to build a free messaging system and mobile app called LamChat, which is operated and managed directly on Australian soil.

-“We operate the message server in the physical data centre infrastructure we built, own and operate,” explains Kepper.
+“We operate the message server in the physical data center infrastructure we built, own and operate,” explains Kepper.
 “We built our own messaging app to ensure it connects with our server.
-We used open-source code where possible and the programmers are people who live in Brisbane.”
+We used open source code where possible and the programmers are people who live in Brisbane.

 There are a few reasons Laminar selected open source - for one, there is less of a risk that 'unclean' code would land in the solution.
 Secondly, the code is based on the Matrix open source platform that has a strong developer following.